 Applications are now invited for the Preliminary Examination only.
-Candidates who are declared by the Commission to have qualified for admission to the Main Examination will have to apply again, in the Detailed Application Form which would be supplied to them.
-The Main Examination is likely to be held in October/November, 2011.
+Candidates who are declared by the Commission to have qualified for admission to the Main Examination will have to apply online again, in the Detailed Application Form which would be made available them.
+The Main Examination is likely to be held in November/December, 2013.